In 2020, the peloton introduced a new bike+ with a range of cool features, including one of my favorites, the auto-follow resistance.

 3. Extra challenge

 Riding in already-established resistance provides me with the opportunity to challenge and motivate myself.

 This is good for people who need extra motivation and don’t usually increase their resistance as they should.

 I believe that exercise is meant to be slightly uncomfortable and I know many people who will do everything they can to make every ride an easy ride.

 Using the auto-follow pushes you out of your comfort zone.

 However, as mentioned before, there are also some limitations of the auto-follow feature.

-Letting peloton bike control resistance automatically in the rides also comes with a downside.
+Letting a peloton bike control resistance automatically during the rides also comes with a downside.
 Here are some of the disadvantages of using the peloton auto-follow feature.